wpswings/subscriptions-for-woocommerce/README.txt

 == Changelog ==

+= 1.4.9 - Released on 13 April 2023 =

+* New: WP(6.2) and WC(7.5.1) latest update
+* New : Stripe Sepa Direct Debit Card payment method added or enabled for subscription.
+* BUG Fix: Taxes different or extra class with work for subscription and its renewal order

 = 1.4.8 - Released on 17 February 2023 =

 * New: Latest WP and WC compatibility
-* Fix: Renewal Order is not showing in WooCommerce order page while searching phone number
+* Fix: Renewal Order is not showing on the WooCommerce order page while searching for the phone number
 * Fix: Fix PHP notice message
 * Fix: Text translation issue
 * Enhancement: search with subscription id subscription table